LisaMichael/googleBookSearch/README.md

 Saved - Renders all books saved to the Mongo database.
 User has an option to "View" the book, bringing them to the book on Google Books, or "Delete" a book, removing it from the Mongo database.

-Start by using the 07-Ins_Mern example as a base for your application.

 Add code to connect to a MongoDB database named googlebooks using the mongoose npm package.